-Beams coped at one or both flanges are checked per the AISC Steel Construction Manual Part 9 (15th Edition) and AISC 360-16 design specifications.
-Similar to shear tabs, the 15th edition of the AISC Steel Construction Manual does not explicitly address how to design coped beams for combined shear and axial loading.
-Therefore, VAConnect uses the same methodology as the shear tab in Example II.A-19B of the AISC Design Examples Version 15.1 to account for the interaction of the shear, axial, and flexural loads for both the yielding/buckling and the rupture cases of the coped beam.
+Beams coped at one or both flanges are checked per the AISC Steel Construction Manual Part 9 (16th Edition) and AISC 360-22 design specifications.
+The 16th Edition of the AISC Steel Construction Manual does not explicitly address how to design coped beams for combined shear and axial loading.
+Therefore, VAConnect uses the same methodology as the shear tab in Part 12 of the AISC Steel Construction Manual (16th Edition) and in Example II.A-19B of the AISC Design Examples Version 16.0 to account for the interaction of the shear, axial, and flexural loads for both the yielding/buckling and the rupture cases of the coped beam.
 Furthermore, the interaction for biaxial block shear on the coped beam is accounted for according to the aforementioned example.